shepherdjerred/discord-plays-pokemon/docs/docs/user/index.md

 # Setup Guide

 This is **not** very easy to use because there are a lot of components to get this working.
-It will also require a bit of manual work on each startup due to some processes I have not yet automated.

 This guide will try to help you set up the bot for your own server.